Tea, Sea & Tagines

 What to Know

-• Gecko's expert English-speaking local tour guide throughout the tour, and local guides at some sites.
+• Gecko's expert English-speaking local Tour Leader throughout the tour, and local guides at some sites.

-• Sightseeing: Casablanca's Mosque of Hassan II; Meknes' old medina; Fes-El-Bali; Marrakech and Essaouira.
+• Sightseeing: Entrance to Casablanca's Mosque of Hassan II; Meknes' old medina; Entrance and guided tour of Volubilis; Fes-El-Bali; Marrakech and Essaouira.

 • Free time to explore Casablanca, Meknes, Fes, Marrakech and Essaouira.